VinodKumarKP-cpg/ptr_mcp_servers_registry/mcp_servers_registry/servers/servicenow_server/README.md

 ## Contributing

 This server is maintained as part of the larger MCP servers registry.
 For issues, feature requests, or contributions, please visit the [main repository](https://github.com/Capgemini-Innersource/ptr_mcp_servers_registry).

+## Security Considerations

+- Store ServiceNow credentials securely using environment variables
+- Use HTTPS for all ServiceNow API communications
+- Implement proper access controls in ServiceNow for the API user
+- Regularly rotate ServiceNow passwords
+- Monitor API usage and access logs